32 Resistance Band Workouts for Lower Body, Arms, Legs, Abs, and Core

 Activate 12 muscle groups with this move.
 Feel the fat melt away.

 17. Face pull

 Add face pulls to your regular routine to offset the vertical and horizontal presses you put in during workouts.
 This move is great for improving your posture.
-Totally unexpected benefit, right?
+A totally unexpected benefit, right?

 18. 15-Minute resistance band triceps workout

 via Paleo Hacks